MH370: The Plane That Disappeared: Episode removal in Vietnam

 Hằng stressed that in the immediate aftermath of the disappearance of the airliner, in March 2014 the Vietnamese authorities prepared a response plan, shared information, coordinated with Malaysia and other countries to conduct a wide-scale search and rescue.
 Vietnam sent ships and planes along with personnel to join the search with international forces in its waters.
 These efforts were acknowledged by the international community and reported on by the press in Vietnam and abroad.

 On 13 April 2023, Netflix removed the first episode of the docuseries from its service in Vietnam.

 Reception

-Rohan Naahar of The Indian Express called the series "Ludicrous", saying that it "deliberately peddles conspiracy theories".
+Rohan Naahar of The Indian Express called the series "a cruel joke, really, and very disrespectful to the people who lost family members in the tragedy", considering it to have "the tone and texture of a reality show".

 Nick Schager of The Daily Beast said the series details 3 "dubious" explanations for the plane's disappearance, and "wallows in murky and absurd waters" but provides "illuminating context for why some chose to believe the unbelievable".

 Meera Suresh of The Week said the series was "A lame attempt that pushes conspiracy theories", reporting that "the biggest of all the mysteries would be why Netflix offered these theorists a platform to peddle their illogical, unscientific and outlandish ideas.
 This three-part docuseries is nothing but a podium for baseless theories offering cheap thrill at the cost of the poor souls who went missing and their relatives."
 The review also pointed out problems with the conspiracy theories highlighted in each episode, as follows: